trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 });
 ```

-This creates a new class and reopens that class to add class (sometimes called
+This creates a new class and reopens that class to add a class (sometimes called
 'static') method:

 If you reload your application you'll see that nothing renders now.
 This is